A well-done, automated email sequence is what makes your revenue look good.

 A paid conversion happens once you’ve moved a prospect through the 5 primary stages of awareness, all the way to Most Aware.

-Optimizing your email sequence to get a paid conversion may just mean reordering your existing emails along the stages of awareness spectrum.
+Optimizing your email sequence to get a paid conversion might mean reordering your existing emails along the stages of awareness spectrum.

 One other takeaway?
 The length.